 Admission Required to be considered for admission Required for some Recommended Not required for admission, but considered if submitted Not considered for admission, even if submitted

-SAT or ACT Х
+SAT or ACT X

 ACT Only

 SAT Only

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2025.
+SAT Only

 C8B Has been removed from the CDS.

-C8C Has been removed from the CDS. ----- ----- ------ --------- ------ ----- ------
+C8C Has been removed from the CDS.

-C8D In addition, does your institution use applicants' test scores for academic advising?
+C8D In addition, does your institution use applicants' test sco ores for academic a advising?

 Х Yes No

-C8E Latest date by which SAT or ACT scores must be received for fall-term admission ry, use this space to clarify your test policies (e.g., if tes ts are recommended for some students, or if tests are not required of some students due to differences s by academic program, student academic backgroun d, or if other examinations may be considered d in lieu of the SAT and ACT):
+C8E Latest date by which SAT or ACT so cores must be recei ived for fall-term ad mission 5-Jan -

+C8F If necessary, use this space to clarify (e.g., if tests are recommended for sif tests are not required of some studifferences by academic program, sibackground, or if other examinations considered in lieu of the SAT and AC dents due to tudent academic s may be
-5-Jan

-C8G Please indicate which tests your institution uses for placement (e.g., state tests):
+C8G Please indicate which tests your instituti on uses for placeme ent (e.g., state tests) ):

-- -

-SAT

-ACT

-AP
+ACT AP

 CLEP

 Institutional Exam

-State Exam (specify):
+State Evam (enecify):